Skylark CreationsSinusoidal History

 The panel exposes Pearson anyway because the single most important question - "how much is the peak-year choice doing?" - is visible just from watching the correlation change as you move the slider.
 That diagnostic use is valid.
 Treating the number as a test statistic is not.

-Better tools for cyclic data include cross-correlation at varying lags, Lomb-Scargle or Fourier spectra, and wavelet decomposition.
+Better tools for cyclic data include cross-correlation at varying lags, the Fourier periodogram (or Lomb-Scargle for unevenly sampled records, which the present series are not), and wavelet decomposition for non-stationary signals.
 These are flagged for future work.

 Missing and sparse data

 The curves cover 1600–2050.
 Every data series has shorter coverage.
-DW-NOMINATE: 46th Congress–present (1879–current); Fernald TFP underlying series 1947Q2–present, displayed ~1950–present after the 5-year centered window; Project Mars conflict data 1800–2011; WID top-1% wealth modern coverage 1913–most-recent (with five earlier decadal points spliced from secondary sources, see below); Maddison US/world GDP share trimmed to 1870+ (earlier years have unstable country coverage); V-Dem 1789–present.
+DW-NOMINATE: 46th Congress–present (1879–current); Fernald TFP annual series 1948–present, displayed 1948–present (the 1948 and 1949 values use a clipped, asymmetric window because a true 5-year centered window only becomes available at 1950 — treat the first two displayed points as edge artifacts); Project Mars conflict data 1800–2011; WID top-1% wealth modern coverage 1913–most-recent (with five earlier decadal points spliced from secondary sources, see below); Maddison US/world GDP share trimmed to 1870+ (earlier years have unstable country coverage); V-Dem 1789–present; Stimson Policy Mood 1952–2024.
 Gaps are simply absent from the chart - nothing is interpolated.
 If a series fails to load, its legend entry shows "data unavailable" and the rest of the viz keeps working.

 Notes on individual pairings